-Bond Connect is a mutual bond market access between Hong Kong and mainland China established by China Foreign Exchange Trade System & National Interbank Funding Centre, China Central Depository & Clearing Co., Ltd, Shanghai Clearing House, and Stock Exchange of Hong Kong Limited and Central Moneymarkets Unit.
+Bond Connect is a mutual bond market access between Hong Kong and mainland China established by China Foreign Exchange Trade System & National Interbank Funding Centre, China Central Depository & Clearing Co., Ltd, Shanghai Clearing House, and SEHK and Central Moneymarkets Unit.
 China bond market primarily consists of CIBM.
 Eligible foreign investors can invest in the CIBM under the northbound trading of Bond Connect ("Northbound Trading").
 Northbound Trading will follow the current policy framework for overseas participation in the CIBM.
-There will be no investment guota for Northbound Trading.
+There will be no investment quota for Northbound Trading.